SectionX/project-etch-a-sketch/README.md

 5) Make sure to set the user-select property to none in CSS otherwise it introduces a bug where the mouse tries to drag some element and pauses the listeners.

-6) The refresh rate isn't very good.
+6) The listening rate isn't very good.
 I consider 64x64 the highest worthwhile res.
 From there on the browser starts getting sluggish and the lines don't get filled very well.
 I guess I could fix it by forcing nearbly divs to change color but that would require a lot of computing when the browser can barely handle these dimensions anyway.
 I may try it later out of